inonehp/home-page/README.md

 # About

-A personal start page with projects such as search (redirect), blog, to-do list, typing speed, newtab, icons, themes, templates, etc.
+A personal start page with projects such as search (redirect), blog, games, to-do list, typing speed, newtab, icons, themes, website templates, etc.

 ---